SGStoyanov/TeamProject-JokeSite/README.md

-TeamProject-JokeSite - created by Team "Enywas"
+TeamProject-JokeUni - created by Team "Enywas"
 ====================

 A team project for creating a web site @ SoftUni